Märt Sults

 Märt Sults (born 24 March 1961 in Valga) is an Estonian politician.
-He has been member of XIII Riigikogu.
+He was a member of the XIII Riigikogu.

-In 1984 he graduated from University of Tartu in inorganic chemistry/teacher, and in 1989 in school psychology.
+In 1984 he graduated from University of Tartu with a degree in inorganic chemistry/teacher, and in 1989 with a degree in school psychology.

 From 1995 to 2015 he was the director of Tallinn Art Gymnasium and is the current director of the Tartu Art School.

-Since 2003 he is a member of Estonian Centre Party.
+Since 2003 he has been a member of Estonian Centre Party.